OSSCanada/cosmos-db-workshop/labs/lab_06/README.md

 ## Locally with Docker Image (Optional)

-You can run the app locally as a Docker Container
+You must have Docker Engine installed for your particular OS platform.

 1. Ensure that the CosmosDB Connection string is part of your environment variables ```export MONGOURI="<your.cosmosdb.connection.string>"```
 2. Start the precreated publically available container: ```docker run -it --rm -e MONGOURI -p 8080:8080 raykao/cosmos-demo-web-api```
 3. You can now access the API locally at ```http://localhost:8080```

-## Remote with Azure App Service - Web App for Containers
+## Remotely to Azure App Service - Web App for Containers (Optional)